15 Big Ones: Early recording history (1974–1975)

-Interim and Beachago tour (1975)

-With the project put on hold, the Beach Boys spent most of the next year on the road playing college football stadiums and basketball arenas.
-Early in 1975, Wilson signed a short-lived sideline production deal with former Beach Boy Bruce Johnston and producer Terry Melcher's Equinox Records.
-Together, they founded the loose-knit supergroup known as California Music.
-Wilson produced their covers of "Jamaica Farewell" and "Why Do Fools Fall in Love?", but his participation in the group soon ended.
+Released as a single at the end of December 1974, "Child of Winter" was the first Beach Boys record since 1966 to have displayed the label credit "Produced by Brian Wilson".
+The band toured for most of 1975, playing college football stadiums and basketball arenas.
+Meanwhile, Brian produced California Music's covers of "Jamaica Farewell" and "Why Do Fools Fall in Love?".
 Over the summer, the touring group played a co-headlining series of concert dates with Chicago, a pairing that was nicknamed "Beachago".
 The tour was massively successful and restored the Beach Boys' profitability to what it had been in the mid-1960s.

 In a July 1975 article for NME, Nick Kent reported that Carl Wilson had cited "Rollin' Up to Heaven" (retitled from "Ding Dang"), "California Feelin'", and "Good Timing" [sic] as "titles to new Brian Wilson songs recorded for the next Warner/Reprise album".
 Carl told Kent that the new songs demonstrated Brian's new "funky" approach.
-In September, the band recorded a version of the Del-Vikings' "Come Go with Me", but the track was ultimately left off 15 Big Ones.
+In September, the band recorded an unreleased version of the Del-Vikings' "Come Go with Me".
 In October, Wilson recorded a rendition of Van Dyke Parks' "Come to the Sunshine", also intended for the band's forthcoming album, but a dispute prevented the track's inclusion.

 Although another joint tour with Chicago had been planned for the summer of 1976, the Beach Boys' association with Guercio and his Caribou Management company ended early in the year.
 Stephen Love subsequently took over as the band's de facto business manager.

-Production

-Initial sessions
+Main production (January–May 1976)

+Overview

+By the time 15 Big Ones was recorded, the Beach Boys had fallen three albums behind schedule in their contract with Warner Bros.
 In late 1975, Wilson volunteered himself into psychologist Eugene Landy's 24-hour therapy program.
-Encouraged by the positive results of Landy's treatment, Stephen Love and Wilson's bandmates requested that Wilson produce the group's several-months overdue album for Reprise.
-These sessions lasted from January 30 to May 15, 1976 at Brother Studios.
-Studio staff engineers Stephen Moffitt and Earle Mankey (a former member of Sparks) were enlisted for the project.
-Brian was officially credited as the sole producer for the first time on a Beach Boys LP since Pet Sounds (1966).
+Encouraged by the positive results of Landy's treatment, Stephen Love and Wilson's bandmates requested that Wilson produce the album that became 15 Big Ones.
+He had not been credited as the sole producer on a Beach Boys LP since Pet Sounds (1966).

+The principal 15 Big Ones sessions lasted from January 30 to May 15, 1976 at Brother Studios.
+Studio staff engineers Stephen Moffitt and Earle Mankey, the latter a former member of Sparks, were enlisted for the project.
 Carl and Dennis assisted Brian with the instrumental tracks, while Al Jardine and Mike Love contributed just vocals.
+Group meetings were supervised by Landy.
+Band road manager Rick Nelson acknowledged that Landy had attempted to exert unwelcome artistic control over the group.
+Landy remarked in a 1988 interview, "Brian and I did that [album] together."